See the list of Chase Ultimate Rewards airline and hotel partners and the value of point transfer with each partner.

 If you are serious about maximizing your Ultimate Rewards points, then you’ll want to take a deep dive into Chase’s list of travel partners.

-If you own a premium Ultimate Rewards card – including the Chase Sapphire Preferred Card, Chase Sapphire Reserve and Ink Business Preferred Credit Card – then you have the option to transfer points to 13 outside loyalty programs – including nine airline partners and four hotel partners – at a 1:1 rate.
+If you own a premium Ultimate Rewards card – including the Chase Sapphire Preferred Card, Chase Sapphire Reserve and Ink Business Preferred Credit Card – then you have the option to transfer points to 13 outside loyalty programs – including ten airline partners and three hotel partners – at a 1:1 rate.
 This list includes several major airlines – such as United and Southwest Airlines – giving you a lot of options for travel.

 Our most popular travel rewards card